Ashmithakur29/Chrome-Extensions/README.md

 ## Features
 1. Automatic Joke Fetching: Fetches a new joke from an API and displays it in your browser.
+2. Also have the button to get the joke without closing the extention
-2. Text-to-Speech: Automatically reads the joke aloud using the Web Speech API.
+3. Text-to-Speech: Automatically reads the joke aloud using the Web Speech API.

 ## Keyboard Shortcuts:
 1. Ctrl + a: Start reading the joke.